eclipse-sumo/sumo.website/content/conference.md

 #### Paper Submission

-Please submit your final paper using EasyChair https://easychair.org/ until **14.09.2020** using a template from https://easychair.org/publications/for_authors.
+**Only for invited Authors of scientific papers:** Please submit your final paper using EasyChair https://easychair.org/ until **14.09.2020** using a template from https://easychair.org/publications/for_authors.
 We will try to give feedback shortly after.

 ### Agenda